MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

    `sudo apt-get install openssh-server g++ gdb gdbserver zip`

    You may be prompted for your root password due to the sudo command.
 If so, enter it and continue.
-Once complete, these services and tools will be installed.
+Once complete, the required services and tools are installed.

-2. Ensure the ssh service is running on your Linux computer by running:
+1. Ensure the ssh service is running on your Linux computer by running:

    `sudo service ssh start`

-   This will start the service and run it in the background, ready to accept connections.
+   This starts the service and runs it in the background, ready to accept connections.

 ## Linux setup: Fedora

-The target machine running Fedora uses **dnf** package installer.
-To download **openssh-server**, **g++**, **gdb**, **gdbserver** and **zip**, and restart the ssh daemon, follow the instructions below:
+The target machine running Fedora uses the **dnf** package installer.
+To download **openssh-server**, **g++**, **gdb**, **gdbserver** and **zip**, and restart the ssh daemon, follow these instructions:

 1. At a shell prompt on your Linux computer, run:

    `sudo dnf install openssh-server g++ gdb gdbserver zip`

    You may be prompted for your root password due to the sudo command.
 If so, enter it and continue.
-Once complete, these services and tools will be installed.
+Once complete, the required services and tools are installed.

-2. Ensure the ssh service is running on your Linux computer by running:
+1. Ensure the ssh service is running on your Linux computer by running:

    `sudo systemctl start sshd`

-   This will start the service and run it in the background, ready to accept connections.
+   This starts the service and runs it in the background, ready to accept connections.